In the last 3 years, one marketing strategy has exploded for businesses- SMS marketing.

 This is done in a few different ways.

-A keyword opt-in is just as it sounds; customers text a specific keyword to a business’s dedicated phone number in order to subscribe to their SMS list.
+A keyword opt-in is just as it sounds; customers text a specific keyword to a business’s dedicated phone number in order to subscribe to their SMS Feedback list.

 Businesses typically use 10-digit toll-free numbers that they send their SMS messages and are dedicated solely to SMS marketing.